ajalt/clikt/docs/commands.md

 When calling subcommands, the position of options and arguments on the command line affect which command will parse them.
-A parameter is parsed by a command if is occurs after the command name, but before any other command names.
+A parameter is parsed by a command if it occurs after the command name, but before any other command names.

 ```kotlin tab="Example"